Like any document, it is easiest to make a Google Doc accessible for digital distribution when you plan to do so from the start.

 - Select Table.
 A drop-down table and menu will appear.

-- Select the Styles drop-down menu and choose the appropriate heading style
+- Select the Styles drop-down menu and choose the appropriate heading style or other appropriate font attributes

 - Other styles can be added as well for added visual effects, such as background color, text color, border thickness, etc.